 Learn more about our research, and discover what a metrology career with us can offer.

-The SI will undergo a major revision in 2018 that will be agreed and implemented by the international metrology community.
+The SI underwent a major revision in 2019 that was agreed and implemented by the international metrology community.
 Read more here.

 Learn more about the SI units: